cxdapp/workmates-springboot/src/main/resources/static/assets/libs/jquery-flot/FAQ.md

 weird with the DOM or with the CSS that is interfering with Flot.

-A common problem is that there's display:none on a container until the user does something.
+A common problem is that there's display:none on a container until the users does something.
 Many tab widgets work this way, and there's nothing wrong with it - you just can't call Flot inside a display:none container as explained in the README so you need to hold off the Flot call until the container is actually displayed (or use